danmoop/macOs-calculator-design/README.md

-# Aaahhh, close enough.
-Ah, no, it's not.
+# check 23.png for preview